alexanderfriman/alexanderfriman/README.md

 ## About me
 Hi, I'm Alexander from Finland.
 I'm an automation and robotics student and hobbyist game developer.

-Currently working on an online multiplayer javascript board game using express.js and socket.io.

 ## Skills
 Languages, frameworks and enviroments:<br/>